fabiangreffrath/woof/README.md

  * Sounds may now be played in their full length (since Woof!
 3.0.0).
 However, this only applies to sounds originating from (removed) map objects, not to those that emerge "in the player's head".
  * All textures are now always composed, whether they are multi-patched or not.
 Furthermore, two separate composites are created, one for opaque and one for translucent mid-textures on 2S walls.
 Additionally, textures may now be arbitrarily tall (since Woof!
 3.0.0).
  * A new wrapping column getter function has been introduced to allow for non-power-of-two wide mid-textures on 2S walls (since Woof!
 3.0.0).
- * A `woof-midiproc.exe` process has been added, allowing to set SFX and music volume separately on Windows (since Woof!
-4.0.0).
  * The option to show the centered "A secret is revealed!" message has been added (since Woof!
 4.0.0).
  * The `-pistolstart` command line option has been added (since Woof!
 4.0.0).
  * The concept of compatibility levels has been added, currently offering "Vanilla", "Boom" and "MBF" (default).
 The default compatibility level may be changed through the menu and overridden with the `-complevel` parameter, allowing for both numeric and named arguments as in PrBoom+ (since Woof!
 5.0.0).
 Menu items in the Setup menu that don't apply to the current compatibility level are disabled and grayed out (since Woof!
 5.1.0).